 both the CHF Identifier and CH Variant information shall be visible directly through a cut-out in the Communications Hub packaging;

-the GPF Identifier shall be in Code 128 barcode format with human-readable plain text below this barcode;
+the Gas Proxy Function (GPF) Identifier shall be in Code 128 barcode format with human-readable plain text below this barcode;

 the GPF Identifier shall be located to assist suppliers in avoiding mis-scanning; wherever practicable this will be below the bottom of the CHF Identifier label and offset to the right of the centre of the CHF Identifier label; and

-the Zigbee MAC address as specified by GBCS shall be presented in human-readable form and located on the front face of the Communications Hub.
+the Zigbee MAC address as specified by the GB Companion Specification (GBCS) shall be presented in human-readable form and located on the front face of the Communications Hub.
 This code is the same as the GPF Identifier and therefore does not appear as a separate item.

 The CH Variant labels shall be as follows:

-South Region and Central Region
+2G/3G Central and South Regions

 SKU1 Cellular